Skip to content

 Contract funding tracking.
 QuickBooks does not track funded versus unfunded contract ceilings.
 Maintain a contract funding log showing contract value, funded amount, costs to date, and remaining funding.

 Fully burdened job cost reports.
 QuickBooks shows direct costs by job but not the fully burdened cost (direct plus allocated indirect) the government pays on cost-reimbursable contracts.
-Without a burdened cost report, you understate true cost by 40% to 60%.
+Without a burdened cost report you understate the true cost of the work by whatever your combined indirect load happens to be, which on a three-pool structure is routinely more than half again the direct cost.

 Frequently Asked Questions